citizenfx/fivem-docs/content/docs/server-manual/end-of-support-end-of-life.md

 ### What does this message mean for players?

-Players don’t need to take any action when this message appears while joining a server.
+Players don't need to take any action when this message appears while joining a server.
 If a grey end-of-support (EOS) warning appears, the server is still joinable.
 If a red end-of-life (EOL) warning appears and connection fails, the server owner must update their artifacts.
 In case that happens, players should contact the server owner, inform them of the issue, and share this documentation.